 The science behind well-established pricing software tools is sound.
-However, despite the highly impressive algorithms, and multiple lines of linear regressions and weighted competitor scores, all IT systems (even the well-known branded ones that start with P and V) run off whatever structures and data you feed into it.
+However, despite the highly impressive algorithms, and multiple lines of linear regressions and weighted competitor scores, all IT systems (even the well-known branded ones that start with P and V) run off whatever structures and data you feed into them.

 IT pricing systems do not tell you how to structure your price and value architecture.
 They do not provide you with a strategy or real pricing capability.
 They do not clean your data or provide data governance guidelines.
-In addition, they do not tell you which opportunity is good or risk.
+Neither do they tell you which opportunity is good or risk.

-In essence, whether your pricing is profitability or not depends heavily on your pricing strategy and price architecture.
+In essence, whether your pricing is profitable or not depends heavily on your pricing strategy and price architecture.
 IT pricing software tools do not generate the right strategy and price architecture for the business.
 They do not tell you about customer purchase behaviour and value drivers unless you have pre-programmed it to do that.
-They do not tell you whether your price structures have logical relativities, differentials, and bandwidths.
+They don’t possess price structures that show logical relativities, differentials, and bandwidths.

-IT pricing system automate pre-programme pricing methods or business ‘rules’ very well.
+IT pricing system automates pre-programmed pricing methods or business ‘rules’ very well.
 So once you have a good structure in place (and it’s been thoroughly tested in the market), it makes sense to utilise a sophisticated pricing system to automate these tested rules and methods.
 You can also enter as many rules as you like to the system, as long, of course, as you know how to configure the system correctly (which again requires a lot of expertise and training).

 Caution: Never automate untested rules.
 (Sounds obvious, but many companies do this because they do not have a pricing leader and or pricing team with the skills to test, validate and or flag underperforming pricing methods in the market.
 A team and or pricing professional with the ability to convert the total value of the business’ assets into EBIT is still a rare find.)

-What can you do about it?
+Price Movement and what can you do about it

-It’s becoming increasingly important for businesses to design and invest in pricing talent that drive pricing transformation.
+It’s becoming increasingly important for businesses to design and invest in pricing talent that drives pricing transformation.
 Shortages in people with critical pricing strategy, structures and people skills will see relatively few pricing executives commanding rising salaries.

-In short, organisations need to take a different approach to matching current pricing capability with a strategic business plan.
+In short, organisations need to take a different approach to match current pricing capability with a strategic business plan.
 You need to develop new pricing competency models.
 Then, take the brave step, and actually assess the current team’s capability against future capability requirements.